A man transporting two cats using a carrier

 2. Vet visits

 A vet visit is crucial to ensure that your dogs, cats, or other pets are healthy and fit for travel.
 Complete vaccination records, blood tests, health checks, and microchipping by a government-accredited veterinarian might also be essential when moving internationally.
 The cost of a simple domestic health certificate already varies between vets, from $75 to $250.
-Check the pet import requirements of your destination so that you can discuss them and their related costs with your vet.
+A pet grooming appointment before transport also helps since clean pets typically pass inspection with fewer issues. costs with your vet.

 3. Airline tickets and fees